suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 * **tauWeight_batch.json**: a JSON file with the batch parameters and run option used.

-* For each combination of parameters (with x,y representing the indices of the parameter values):
+* For each combination of parameters (with x, y representing the indices of the parameter values):

 	* **tauWeight_x_y_cfg.json**: JSON file with all the ``cfg`` variables copied from ``tut8_cfg.py`` but with the values of ``synMechTau2`` and ``connWeight`` for this specific combination of batch parameters.